How do Surety Bonds act as the best consumer protection tool ever?

 How Surety Bonds Protects Consumers?

 Imagine buying a car or a laptop, but when you take the items home, you find that they are lemons.
 The car breaks down, or the laptop won’t boot.
-Or you noticed that the car dealer had not disclosed important information about the automobile that they are required by law or the laptop has missing software that should have been pre-installed as per stated in the specs of the unit.
+Or you noticed that the car dealer had not disclosed important information about the automobile that they are required by law or the laptop has missing software that should have been pre-installed as stated in the specs of the unit.

 This is where surety bonds can offer you the consumer protection that you need.
 By law, you can file a claim.
 Even if the dealers refused to pay or declare bankruptcy, the surety firm will still pay you.
 The surety will then go after the dealers to be reimbursed.

 But the most vital consumer protection given by surety bonds is in the construction industry.
-Since the passage of the Heard Act in 1894, all federally-funded public projects are required to be accompanied by surety bonds to protect taxpayers money used to fund those projects.
-The Heard Act spawned to other trade regulations in other industries that now require surety bonds with the primary purpose of protecting consumer rights.
+Since the passage of the Heard Act in 1894, all federally-funded public projects are required to be accompanied by surety bonds to protect taxpayers' money used to fund those projects.
+The Heard Act spawned other trade regulations in other industries that now require surety bonds with the primary purpose of protecting consumer rights.

 The bonds obligate contractors that they would perform their jobs as specified in the contract within the stated time frame.
 Contractors also benefit when posting bonds for their projects because it allows them to free their assets from being tied up to guarantee the performance of their contractual obligations.
 This allows contractors to accept multiple jobs instead of focusing on one project at a time.

 Surety bonds guarantee customers of timely payment and force the contractor to get a job back on track in case of inadequate performance or should the contractor renege on its obligations.
-But contractors can also ask their clients to post another type of bond, this time to guarantee customer’s payment to the project.
+But contractors can also ask their clients to post another type of bond, this time to guarantee the customer’s payment to the project.

 Some surety bonds authorize the bonding company to intervene if the contractor is failing in his or her contractual obligations or has abandoned a project.
 The surety can either find a replacement or give financial assistance to the contractor to enable them to finish the project or reimburse the client.